- Date : 24/07/2020

 What makes NBFCs different from banks?

-NBFC stands for Non-Banking Financial Company.
-The very definition indicates that they are different entities from banks.
-NBFCs are registered under the Companies Act,1956, and provide banking services to people – without holding a banking licence.
+Its very name indicates that NBFCs are different entities from banks.
+NBFCs are registered under the Companies Act,1956, and provide banking services to people – without holding a banking license.

 Banks, by definition, are financial intermediaries that provide banking services to the public.
 They are registered under the Banking Regulation Act, 1949.
 They can include commercial banks, scheduled banks, and retail banks.